-Maureen Gordon, Arcadia’s Director of Health, Safety and Security, works alongside Tim Barton, Director of Student Life and Support Services, and our Resident Directors and staff in-country to ensure the highest standards of student support.
+Maureen Gordon, Arcadia’s Director of Health, Safety and Security, works alongside Hannah Leidich, Assistant Director of Health, Safety, and Security, and our Resident Directors and staff in-country to ensure the highest standards of student support.
 The team has the most up-to-date health and safety information and procedures in place in order to make thoughtful decisions, while keeping parents and our partner institutions in the United States informed about situations occurring in-country.

 It is impossible for anyone to anticipate every contingency that might affect our students.
 But longevity and experience count.
 With more than six decades of experience directing and administering programs overseas, we have a wide network of contacts in government agencies, among local police forces and in the communities where students are studying.
 We maintain regular communication with U.S. embassies and consulates to stay abreast of security information.
 This allows us to develop and implement emergency management procedures appropriate to an emerging situation.
 As events warrant, we can quickly notify students, advisors and parents/guardians about the steps that are being taken.
 If the need arises, we are prepared to move students from places where they may be at risk to a more secure environment.

 We are committed to meeting the latest best practices in international risk management.
 Specifically, we follow the guidelines for Health, Safety, Security, and Risk Management outlined in the Forum on Education Abroad's Standards of Good Practice for Education Abroad.
 Additionally, Arcadia promotes Responsible Study Abroad: Good Practices for Health and Safety for Program Sponsors, Participants and Parents, published by NAFSA: The International Association of International Educators.